Chelsea Bridge, London

 The new bridge was officially opened on 6 May 1937 by William Lyon Mackenzie King, the Prime Minister of Canada.

-Why have a Canadian politician open an English bridge?
+Why did a Canadian politician open an English bridge?

 Mackenzie King was in London to attend the coronation of King George VI, but his presence at the bridge opening ceremony was a reminder that the new structure was built with material drawn from Commonwealth countries around the world, including Douglas fir trees from Canada used for the bridge decking, asphalt from Trinidad and Tobago for the roadway, steel from Yorkshire and Scotland, and granite from Aberdeen and Cornwall.